KCRP Logo

 Tom Shelley

-Swale Rail is the Sittingbourne to Sheerness branch line and consists of 5 Stations.
+Swale Rail is the Sittingbourne to Sheerness branch line.

-Sheerness on Sea, Queenborough, Swale Halt, Kemsley and Sittingbourne.
+Sheerness on Sea, Queenborough, Swale, Kemsley, and Sittingbourne.

 Kent Downs Line

 The Kent Downs Line runs form Ashford International to Otford.
-This line joins up with two other Community Rail Partnerships, Sussex CRP at Ashford with the Marshlink Line and The Darenth Valley Line at Otford.
+This line joins up with two other Community Rail Partnerships, Southeast CRP at Ashford with the Marshlink Line and The Darenth Valley CRP at Otford.

-We look after Ashford, Charing, Lenham, Harrietsham, Hollingbourne, Bearsted, Maidstone East, Barming, East Malling, West Malling, Borough Green and Wrotham and Kemsing.
+Ashford, Charing, Lenham, Harrietsham, Hollingbourne, Bearsted, Maidstone East, Barming, East Malling, West Malling, Borough Green and Wrotham, and Kemsing.

 Chair of the Medway Valley Line: